merchise/xotl.tools/README.rst

 - Compatibility solvers for major versions issues\ [#another-six]_.
 See `xoutil.eight`.

+  .. note:: Starting with xoutil 2.0, support for Python 2 is no longer
+     supported.
+Although many things in the xoutil API remain just to avoid hard code-breaks, they won't work in Python 2 and many things will be deprecated.

 - Tools that must be implemented in the Python Standard Library, but there are things that escape from the Guido's scope. ;)